-In May 2018 Mizuho participated in and cosponsored Tokyo Rainbow Pride as a member of LGBT Finance.
-This event aims to promote LGBT awareness and contribute to the creation of a positive environment within society where individuals of any sexual orientation or gender identity can live authentically and with pride and dignity.
-Mizuho employees marched in the parade through the Shibuya area, waving custom Mizuho rainbow flags.
+Mizuho has been a sponsor of Tokyo Rainbow Pride since 2017.
+This annual event aims to create a society in which people of any sexual orientation or gender identity can live openly, with pride and dignity.
+Mizuho employees march through Shibuya in the parade, waving custom Mizuho rainbow flags.

-Additionally, as part of Pride Week, we held a special event at the Mizuho Bank Shibuya Branch, a life planning seminar specifically for LGBT individuals, with the aim of providing same–sex couples with information and advice to support their life in Japan.
-Throughout Pride Week, Mizuho's ATMs in the Shibuya area (including those outside of branches) displayed digital signage and a video expressing Mizuho's commitment to being an LGBT ally.
+In 2018, as part of Pride Week, we held a life planning seminar specifically for LGBT individuals at the Mizuho Bank Shibuya Branch, with the aim of providing same–sex couples with information and advice to support their life in Japan.
+In 2019, we had our own booth at the Tokyo Rainbow Pride festival space for the first time.
+Also, throughout the 2018 and 2019 Pride Weeks, our ATMs around Shibuya (including those outside of branches) displayed digital signage and a video expressing Mizuho's commitment to being an LGBT ally.